-- The name of the proposed Corporation is HUDSON RIVER SLOOP RESTORATION, INC. - The purposes for which the proposed Corporation is formed, which are to be charitable and no other, are: - a) To acquaint people with matters relating to our cultural heritage; and to maintain and promote interest in the history of the Hudson River both as a commercial and pleasure artery; and in connection therewith to build, own, operate and exhibit replicas of the great sloops which once freely navigated the river, thereby generating a greater interest in our cultural heritage and an understanding of the contributions made to our culture and commerce by the river and the sloops which sailed it. - b) To exercise all powers that are or may be conferred upon charitable corporations formed under the Membership Corporation Law of the State of New York, and subject to the limitation and condition that only such powers shall be exercised as are in furtherance of the purposes of the Corporation set forth in the preceding subparagraphs of this Paragraph 2. - c) Nothing herein contained shall authorize the doing of any act which would require the approval of any Department of the State of New York or the doing of any act mentioned in Membership Corporations Law, Section 11 or Social Welfare Law Section 35.
+1. The name of the proposed Corporation is HUDSON RIVER SLOOP RESTORATION, INC.

+2. The purposes for which the proposed Corporation is formed, which are to be charitable and no other, are:

+a) To acquaint people with matters relating to our cultural heritage; and to maintain and promote interest in the history of the Hudson River both as a commercial and pleasure artery; and in connection therewith to build, own, operate and exhibit replicas of the great sloops which once freely navigated the river, thereby generating a greater interest in our cultural heritage and an understanding of the contributions made to our culture and commerce by the river and the sloops which sailed it.

+b) To exercise all powers that are or may be conferred upon charitable corporations formed under the Membership Corporation Law of the State of New York, and subject to the limitation and condition that only such powers shall be exercised as are in furtherance of the purposes of the Corporation set forth in the preceding subparagraphs of this Paragraph 2.

+c) Nothing herein contained shall authorize the doing of any act which would require the approval of any Department of the State of New York or the doing of any act mentioned in Membership Corporations Law, Section 11 or Social Welfare Law Section 35.

-- 3. The Corporation is organized exclusively for charitable purposes, including for such purposes, the making of distributions to organizations that qualify as exempt organizations under Section 501(c)(3) of the Internal Revenue Code of 1954 as now in effect or as may be hereafter amended, or corresponding provisions of any future law. - 4.
-No part of the net earnings of the Corporation shall inure to the benefit of any member, director or officer of the Corporation or of any private individual (except that reasonable compensation may be paid for services rendered to or for the Corporation affecting one or more of its purposes), and no substantial part of the Corporation's activities shall be devoted to carrying on propaganda, or otherwise attempting to influence legislation, and the Corporation will not participate in, or intervene in (including the publishing or distribution of statements) any political campaign on behalf of any candidate for public office. - 5.
-The territory in which its operations are principally to be conducted is the State of New York, but it may also engage in operations elsewhere in the United States.
+3. The Corporation is organized exclusively for charitable purposes, including for such purposes, the making of distributions to organizations that qualify as exempt organizations under Section 501(c)(3) of the Internal Revenue Code of 1954 as now in effect or as may be hereafter amended, or corresponding provisions of any future law.

+4. No part of the net earnings of the Corporation shall inure to the benefit of any member, director or officer of the Corporation or of any private individual (except that reasonable compensation may be paid for services rendered to or for the Corporation affecting one or more of its purposes), and no substantial part of the Corporation's activities shall be devoted to carrying on propaganda, or otherwise attempting to influence legislation, and the Corporation will not participate in, or intervene in (including the publishing or distribution of statements) any political campaign on behalf of any candidate for public office.

+5. The territory in which its operations are principally to be conducted is the State of New York, but it may also engage in operations elsewhere in the United States.
-Notwithstanding any other provisions of this

-Certificate, the Corporation shall not carry on any other activities not permitted to be carred on (a) by a corporation exempt from deductible under Section 170(c)(2) of the Internal Revenue Code of 1954, as both of such laws are now in effect or as they may hereafter be amended, or corresponding provisions of any future laws.
+Notwithstanding any other provisions of this Certificate, the Corporation shall not carry on any other activities not permitted to be carred on (a) by a corporation exempt from Federal income tax under Section 501(c) (3) of the Internal Revenue Code of 1954 or (b) by a corporation, contributions to which are deductible under Section 170(c) (2) of the Internal Revenue Code of 1954, as both of such laws are now in effect or as they may hereafter be amended, or corresponding provisions of any future laws.